29 Things to Do in Amherst, MA: Museums, Nature, Drinks & More

 They have permanent collections, temporary exhibitions, cultural experiences, educational programs, and more to entertain visitors.

-Take in the Beneski Museum of Natural History
+The Beneski Museum of Natural History

 Enjoy a day filled with learning about fossils and dinosaurs, geology and mineralogy, and space at The Beneski Museum (11 Barrett Hill Dr).